SrujanAnnam/instagram-login/README.md

-# instagram-login
+# Instagram-login

- this is a instagram login clone page.
+ This is a Responsive instagram login clone page.